arkhangelsk/arkhangelsk/README.md

 ### Hello, folks 👋

 My name is Ambreen Khan & I am a software testing professional.
-My nearly 15 years of experience in Information Technology is definitely varied, ranging from Web Site Development(www.rmhsolutions.com) & App Designing to Testing & Automation.
+My nearly 15 years of experience in Information Technology is definitely varied, ranging from Web Site Development to Testing & Automation.
 Passion for quality is what drives me and I like to follow best practices whenever possible.

 As someone who has done both, software development & testing, I would say I have an equal appreciation for both.
 I like to be able to create software that can “drive” other software as part of a test.
 This allows me to keep both my Tester & Developer mindset’s working and thinking.